Science (GCSE AQA)

 - AQA GCE A level applied science

 Along with regular private study work, students are assessed in a mixture of in-class assessments and full mock exams.
-These give exceptional practise in examination technique and resilience for their final examinations in Year 13.
+These give exceptional practice in examination technique and resilience for their final examinations in Year 13.

 - Freesciencelessons channel on YouTube